agnusmaximus/cyclades/README.md

 cd cyclades
 ```
 After the submodule fetches use cmake to generate a build file.

 On Linux do
 ```c++
 cmake .
 ```
-On Mac Os X do
+While on Mac OS X do
 ```c++
 cmake -DCMAKE_CXX_COMPILER=clang-omp++ .
 ```